How to Protect IP and Avoid IP Leakage

 Why IP Leakage Happens

-IP leakage happens all too easily.
+Leaks happen all too easily.

 As companies continue to expand their workforce around the world, acquire other companies, or get consolidated into larger enterprises, they oversee a vast network of design teams located across many different countries.